redis-stack/redis-stack-docs/docs/stack/get-started/om-clients/stack-spring.md

     - /docs/stack/get-started/tutorials/stack-spring/
 ---

-Redis Stack provides a seamless and straightforward way to use different data models and functionality from Redis, including a document store, a graph database, a time series data database, probabilistic data structures, and a full-text search engine.
+Redis Stack provides a seamless and straightforward way to use different data models and functionality from Redis, including a document store, a time series data database, probabilistic data structures, and a full-text search engine.

 Redis Stack is supported by several client libraries, including Node.js, Java, and Python, so that developers can use their preferred language.
 We'll be using one of the Redis Stack supporting libraries; [Redis OM Spring](https://github.com/redis/redis-om-spring).
 Redis OM Spring provides a robust repository and custom object-mapping abstractions built on the powerful Spring Data Redis (SDR) framework.